 Add a TLS/SSL certificate.
 This encrypts the communication between your website and the browsers of visitors, preventing eavesdropping.
 Your entire site should run over HTTPS (all URLs should start https rather than http).

 Consider Cloudflare, which includes a firewall, for an extra layer of protection.

 Add two-factor authentication (2FA) to your site.
 That way, even if a hacker acquires or guesses a username and password, they won't be able to log in without a 2FA code.
-Use Google Authenticator or a similar 2FA plugin.
-Despite that plugin's name, it works with 2FA apps besides Google Authenticator, such as Authy.
+Use Two-Factor or a similar 2FA plugin.

 Before I say anything about updates, I need to warn you to always back up your site before installing updates.
 You should have automatic daily backups, but it doesn't hurt to take another manual backup before updating, especially if it's a significant update.